by Chris Woodford. Last updated: December 11, 2014.

 What's the difference between a sonic toothbrush and an ordinary electric one?

+typically vibrate at about 260Hz (260 times per second), which translates into 31,000 brush strokes per minute—about 10 times faster than ordinary electric toothbrushes.
 As we saw up above, in a normal electric toothbrush, the very top part of the brush rotates back and forth thanks to a little cam unit just above the motor.
 The rest of the brush head is stationary.
 You can see a conventional electric brush head (actually a special one designed for cleaning the spaces in between your teeth) in the top of this photo.
 The removable brush head contains a little spring mechanism that lets the brush part turn back and forth, but the rest of the head remains static.
+With sonic toothbrushes, the entire brush head vibrates very quickly—and the

-A sonic toothbrush buzzes over your teeth at much higher speed than a normal electric toothbrush, not only brushing away the plaque but also creating waves of turbulence in the toothpaste and water in your mouth.
+According to the marketing spiel, because a sonic toothbrush buzzes over your teeth at much higher speed than a normal electric toothbrush, it not only brushes away the plaque but also creates waves of turbulence in the toothpaste and water in your mouth.
 Tiny bubbles form in the space between the toothbrush and the teeth, and these help to shift more plaque than brushing alone.
 So, when you're using a sonic toothbrush, it helps if you have quite a bit of fluid near your toothbrush.
-Then you can actually feel an energetic sensation around your teeth as the pressure waves created by the brush do their work!
+Then you can actually feel an energetic, tingling sensation around your teeth as the acoustic pressure waves created by the brush do their work.
+At least, that's what the makers claim...

 Do sonic toothbrushes work and are they worth paying for?